 On July 5, 2021 Council received Finance Report 2021-21 containing a financial review of a new Fire Station, Public Works Operations Center and a Parks & Public Works Building utilizing external borrowing, development charge revenues, transfers from reserves and potential future grant opportunities and revenue opportunities.

-The motion included that "Council direct staff to proceed with the tendering process with the budget constructions costs for each project being:

-- \$4.2 Million Fire Station at the Municipal Office Site - \$1.2 Million Public Works Operation Centre at the North Location - -\$800 Thousand Parks and Public Works Building, conditional on the Development Charges Background Study being completed and applicable; and allow the flexibility within the tender for each project to be quoted independently or in collaboration; and staff report back to Council."
+The motion was that "Council direct staff to proceed with the tendering process with the budget constructions costs for each project ... conditional on the Development Charges Background Study being completed and applicable; and allow the flexibility within the tender for each project to be quoted independently or in collaboration; and staff report back to Council."